 What is pre-emergent and how does it work?

 “Pre-emergent” is exactly how it sounds: “not yet having emerged or come into being.”
-Pre-emergent stunts the growth of weeds like crabgrass, causing them to die before they even begin to grow.
+It stunts the growth of weeds like crabgrass, causing them to die before they even begin to grow.
 In order to effectively stop weed growth, however, you have to apply the pre-emergent herbicide to your lawn before the weeds emerge and become visible.
 By its very definition, pre-emergent is not meant to eradicate existing weeds.
 So if you have been applying a pre-emergent to weeds you can already see, you are using it incorrectly and wasting money.

 Pre-emergent is not easy to use.
 It has to be mixed a certain way, applied properly within a specific window of time, and accompanied with a specific amount of watering.
 It’s no wonder most people aren’t reaping the benefits of their pre-emergent.
-Getting a professional to apply your pre-emergent before spring weeds surface is the most effective way to use pre-emergent.
+Getting a professional to apply your pre-emergent before spring weeds surface is the most effective way to use it.

 Instead of fighting weeds year after year investing in pre-emergent solutions you don’t know how to use, reach out to AWP Services!
 Trust the professionals and see real results!